 The initiative responds to a voluntary commitment of the pharmaceutical companies that have signed off the Code of Practice, approved in 2014, and it is also of a pioneer nature.
 In this way, one of the most regulated and self-regulated industries in the world can also turn into the reference point in transparency for many other sectors.

-Along 2016, the pharmaceutical industry shall publish the transfers of value made to healthcare professionals and healthcare organisations derived from donations, educational and scientific meetings, fees for service and R&D. Everyone’s collaboration shall perfect to process to turn it into a key tool for the explanation of industry’s relationships with our main stakeholders.
+Since 2016, the pharmaceutical industry publish the transfers of value made to healthcare professionals and healthcare organisations derived from donations, educational and scientific meetings, fees for service and R&D. Everyone’s collaboration shall perfect to process to turn it into a key tool for the explanation of industry’s relationships with our main stakeholders.

 This initiative is also developed in other countries of the European Union.
 The diversity of healthcare and pharmaceutical models make a comparison of said collaborations and the dimension of the transfers of value derived from them a complicated one.